WeeFav/RobotDog/README.md

 R_facing = +1 / 2

 ### Experiments

 1. Robot move too much too quickly, so scaled R_action by 10.
 Result was that the robot learned to not move
 2. Scaled R_xyz by 10 and R_action by 1.
 Robot still not moving
 3. Change raw_th and pitch_th from 10 to 45. scale R_action 1/3.

 https://gymnasium.farama.org/introduction/create_custom_env/#step-function

+### NOTE

+When using the run.py file it will not work becuase you would not have the saved model.
+To use run you first have to train a model and then use that path to use run.py .